Pakistan Ka Matlab Kya La Ilaha Illallah

 The slogan became a battle cry and greeting for the Muslim League, which was struggling for an independent country for the Muslims of South Asia, when World War II ended and the Pakistan independence movement geared up.
-This slogan shows the religious identity of Pakistan too.
+This slogan shows the Islamic identity of Pakistan too.
 In the present day, this slogan is mainly used by Pakistani Islamic religio-political parties in their rallies.